wombleton/gitlaw-nz/acts/D/Defence Act 1990.md

     Compare: 1971 No 52 s 66; 1988 No 88 s 13(1)

+    Section 82: amended, on 1 July 2013, by [section 413][218] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 83 Obstructing members of Armed Forces in execution of duty

-*   Every person commits an offence and is liable on summary conviction to imprisonment for a term not exceeding 3 months or to a fine not exceeding $1,000 who, in New Zealand or elsewhere, intentionally or recklessly obstructs or interferes with any member of the Armed Forces acting in the execution of his or her duty.
+*   Every person commits an offence and is liable on conviction to imprisonment for a term not exceeding 3 months or to a fine not exceeding $1,000 who, in New Zealand or elsewhere, intentionally or recklessly obstructs or interferes with any member of the Armed Forces acting in the execution of his or her duty.

     Compare: 1971 No 52 s 67; 1988 No 88 s 13(1)

+    Section 83: amended, on 1 July 2013, by [section 413][218] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 84 Obstructing parades

-*   Every person commits an offence and is liable on summary conviction to imprisonment for a term not exceeding 3 months or to a fine not exceeding $1,000 who, in New Zealand, intentionally or recklessly interrupts or obstructs any military exercise of any part of the Armed Forces.
+*   Every person commits an offence and is liable on conviction to imprisonment for a term not exceeding 3 months or to a fine not exceeding $1,000 who, in New Zealand, intentionally or recklessly interrupts or obstructs any military exercise of any part of the Armed Forces.

     Compare: 1971 No 52 s 68; 1988 No 88 s 13(1)

+    Section 84: amended, on 1 July 2013, by [section 413][218] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 85 Aiding malingering

-*   Every person commits an offence and is liable on summary conviction to imprisonment for a term not exceeding 6 months or to a fine not exceeding $2,000 who, in New Zealand, or elsewhere,---
+*   Every person commits an offence and is liable on conviction to imprisonment for a term not exceeding 6 months or to a fine not exceeding $2,000 who, in New Zealand, or elsewhere,---

     *   (a) produces in a member of the Armed Forces any sickness or disability; or